Human Services Degree

 - You will explore many options before committing to an academic concentration.

-The Associate in Science degree program in Human Services prepares graduates to transfer and complete a bachelor's degree in human services, psychology or sociology.
-Because of the broad liberal arts component, concentration in psychology and sociology with field experiences in at least two human services agencies, the program also prepares the graduate for employment as a direct care worker.
+The Associate in Science degree program in Human Services prepares graduates to transfer and complete a bachelor's degree in human services, psychology, sociology, or social work.
+Because of the broad liberal arts component, concentration in psychology and sociology with field experiences in at least two human services settings, the program also prepares the graduate for employment as a direct care worker.

-related to the human services field, and field experiences in
+writing skills directly related to the human services field, and field experiences

 Most courses are offered each year, often in the Fall, Spring and Summer semesters.
-Field Studies in human services are offered each year: Field Studies 1 in the Fall semester, and Field Studies 2 in the Spring.
+Field Placement courses in human services are offered each year: Field Placement 1 in the Fall semester, and Field Placement 2 in the Spring.
 The course of study may be pursued on a part-time basis, daytime or evening.
 Some courses are available on Saturdays.

 Admission to this program requires that students be high school graduates or have high school equivalency diplomas (GEDs).
 If students are not high school graduates, they may be eligible for admission to the College's 24 Credit Hour Program.
 If students are home schooled, they may be eligible for admission.